 I don’t know exactly why, but every time I see Johnny Eldritch, I instantly hear Meat Loaf singing at the top of his lungs, “Like a bat out of hell, I’ll be gone when the morning comes, When the night is over, like a bat out of hell, I’ll be gone, gone, gone,”

 It is undeniable, Johnny’s a total rock star.
 He’s whole “satanically evil” air about him doubles down on that.
 His “subplot” of the story thus far is also very interesting knowing we’ve only got a taste of what’s going on with him, and surely his hunt for more power.
 And I mean come on, if you haven’t picked up the The Walking Dead variant for this issue, you’re only– as DJ Khaled would say, “playing yourself.”

 There’s a lot over this issue that’s worth mentioning.
-From the mysterious (and apparently easily “falling in love” able) ROOK to what the secrets that are what the Doc is carrying along with him on this journey, we got a shit ton of stuff to reread and analyze on how it’ll all factor into the story long-term.
+From the mysterious (and apparently easily “falling in love”-able) ROOK to what the secrets are of what the Doc is carrying along with him on this journey, we got a shit-ton of stuff to reread and analyze on how it’ll all factor into the story long-term.
 You can bet that they’re on my watch list, and for sure I want to see what Rook looks like under that awesome helmet of hers.

 Now it’s time for what I like to call– How much of a bearded bad-ass was Ben this issue???

 Yeah, I think it’s obvious Ben is my favorite character.
 Has been since I saw Haun’s WIPs of him.
 That was solidified in the #1, but it just keeps getting better, because man, again we get just a little taste of the– and yeah, I’m going to steal Nick Filardi’s (colorist) words here, “bearded barbarian,” but it was INTENSE.
 He’s a one man army, and doesn’t seem to know what fear is, well, unless he’s the one inflicting it.